Skip to main content

 Supplier

-In order to create a spend money transaction, Codat requires you, the lender, to be represented as a
+In order to create a spend money transaction, Codat requires you, the lender, to be represented as a supplier in your SMB's accounting system.

 Let your customer check if your record already exists in their accounts.
 Use our List suppliers endpoint to fetch the list of existing suppliers.